nonplayer/hammercrawl/hc_complete_rules.md

 # Book Two: The Hammersmith's Guide to Slaughtering Adventurers

+## The Basics of Hammersmithin'

+Some basic principles to follow:

+* **Always tell the Players their Target Numbers!** Seriously, don't waste everyone's time with that pointlessly sneaky number-concealing bullshit.
+This game is meant to move fast, and hiding DCs and Targets just slows things down for the sole sake of forcing some stupid un-fun antiquated artificial anti-metagame crap on everyone.
+When they need to Save, tell them the target before they roll.
+When they commit to an attack, tell them the enemy's AC so they can just tell you if they hit and not wait for you to verify it.
+Quit that middling crap and step up your game.
+* **Roll in the Open, and Don't Fudge the Dice!** Fudging dice is lame as lame can be.
+If you're going to roll dice, then commit to it.
+If you're not going to commit to it, just put on the big kid britches, say what happens instead, and move on - no roll required.
+Throw the bones out in the open for all to see.
+You can't expect the players to play fair and true to the rules if you don't do the same.
+* **Listen to the Players!** Players often come up with way cooler ideas than you ever thought of.
+Listen to them, mine their passing throw-away jokes for gold, and then use it against them later.
+The best spur-of-the-moment games are often driven by the players' own side comments.
+Save yourself the effort and let the players unknowingly do all your work for you!
+* **Egg and Entice them!** Give them big red shiny buttons that say "do not push" and then watch them fight over who gets to push them.
+Place the most stupidly obvious traps in their way and watch them second-guess themselves.
+And cheer them on the whole time!

 ## Specific Hammersmith Actions

 The sub-sections beyond are an alphabetized reference of all the specific Hammersmith rules for core actions you are expected to take.
 These are mainly the *new* game rules, unique to the HAMMERCRAWL! experience, and most have been previously referenced in the Players' section.